LooseLab/readfish/README.md

    - Double check your reference file is in the correct location.
    - Double check your targets exist in that reference file.
    - Double check your targets are correctly formatted with contig name matching the record names in your reference (Exclude description - i.e the contig name up to the first whitespace).
-1. **Where has my reference gone?** If you are using a _live TOML file - e.g running iter_align or iter_cent, the previous reference MMI file is deleted when a new one is added.
-This obviously saves on disk space use(!) but can lead to unfortunate side effects - i.e you delete your MMI file.
-These can of course be recreated but user **beware**.

 Happy readfish-ing!